 Nordre Tolbod is directly next to the Kastellet fort to the immediate north of central Copenhagen.
 From here, it is a pleasant ten-minute stroll along the waterfront to Amalienborg or Nyhavn, or a few minutes walk northwards to the Little Mermaid statue.

-To reach Nordre Toldbod from the airport, use the metro to Kongs Nytorv and change to bus 1A.
+To reach Nordre Toldbod from the airport, use the metro to Kongs Nytorv and change to Metro M3 for Marmorkirke or Østerport station.
+(Simply walking from Kongs Nytorv is also a good option and passes by the popular Nyhavn area and Amalienborg.)
 A taxi from the airport should cost around DKK350 – more in heavy traffic.
-A taxi from Nørreport station should be around DKK125.
+A taxi from Kongs Nytorv station should be around DKK125.

 Cheap Self-Made Shore Excursions in Copenhagen

-It is easy and cheap to use local buses for sightseeing in Copenhagen on the day before or after a cruise or on port days.
+It is easy and cheap to use local buses and trains for sightseeing in Copenhagen on the day before or after a cruise or on port days.

 Hop On Hop Off buses are useful alternatives and call directly at cruise terminals when passenger ships are in port.
 Private guided tours and group tours are also easy to arrange a great alternative to the more than 30 shore excursion buses that often line up at Langelinie when large boats are in port.